 Undergraduate courses at the University of Cape Town are usually assessed through a combination of essays, assignments, tests, class participation / presentation and examinations.
 Exams usually count for a significant proportion of the final course result.
 Please note that our examination system may differ from that used at your home institution.
 Examination timetables are set centrally by the University and are not flexible.
-All students take the course examination at the same time in a predetermined venue.
+All students take the course examination at the same time in a predetermined venue on the UCT campus.
 Examination timetables are published by the Faculty Offices and a copy is available at IAPO.
-You should arrange your travel plans bearing in mind that the last day of term could well be the last day of your examinations - don't plan to do anything until after that day.
+You should arrange your travel plans bearing in mind that the last day of term could well be the last day of your examinations - don't make any plans that conflict with the examination period.
+If you need to make plans for an internship programme or you have any queries regarding suitable dates to depart, please contact your SSA Officer at IAPO; contact details are listed on page 2.